bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Converters and Populators
 A converter is an object that is used to convert data from one format to another.
-It populates all or a subset of attributes of a target object from a source object.

-Sometimes converters and populators are misunderstood to mean the same thing.
-However, a populator is a coordinating or container object for converters.
-When converting from one form to another a populator calls upon a collection of converters which each populate a subset of the attributes of  a target object from a source object.
+A converter may use other converters or populators.

-All converters should implement the **import de.hybris.platform.servicelayer.dto.converter.Converter** interface
+All converters should implement the **import de.hybris.platform.servicelayer.dto.converter.Converter** interface .

 All populators should implement the **de.hybris.platform.converters.Populator** interface